Updated: Apr 20

 As a personal force, she is Kundalini, the power that infuses the practitioner’s energy body, making one a demi-god.

-Kundal in Sanskrit means both wheel and circulation, technically what it is, a circulating current of force.
+Kundal in Sanskrit means both wheel and circulation, technically what it is, a circulating current of force that can be used to empower the physical and form an astral body.

 There is more than one method to activate and harness Kundalini for self-empowerment.

-Kriya yoga, Hata yoga, Joga, and Tantra are examples of ways to achieve that outcome.
+Kriya yoga, Hatta yoga, Joga, and Tantra are examples of ways to achieve that outcome.

 Kriya yoga is heavily about pranayama (pranic breathing) and requires an implant from a master.

-Once transmitted, it settles in the base of the spine and acts as a battery and generator of Kundalini (circulating force).
+Once transmitted, it settles in the base of the spine and acts as a battery and generator of Kundalini.

 The second initiation of the implant generates the astral body, and the third brings about the unity of the Kundalini with Shakti.